muppin/mastering-DevOps/Kubernetes/Notes.md

 By using Pod Disruption Budgets, you can ensure that updates and maintenance activities are performed in a controlled manner, minimizing the impact on your application's availability.
 It's particularly valuable in scenarios where maintaining a certain level of service is crucial.

+___________________________________________________________________________________________________________________________

+### Different types of containers

+In Kubernetes, containers are encapsulated and portable units that can run applications and their dependencies.
+Containers are managed and orchestrated by Kubernetes to ensure scalability, reliability, and ease of deployment.
+While there is a single type of container runtime commonly used in Kubernetes (such as Docker), Kubernetes itself supports different types of containers, each with its own purpose.
+Here are the key types:

+1. **Application Containers:**
+   - These are the standard containers that encapsulate the application code, libraries, and dependencies.
+Application containers run the actual workloads, such as web servers, databases, or custom applications.
+Docker is a popular container runtime for building and running application containers.

+2. **Init Containers:**
+   - Init containers are separate containers that run and complete before the main application container starts.
+They are used for setup or initialization tasks, such as downloading data, running database migrations, or waiting for other services to be ready.
+Init containers help ensure that the main application container starts in a well-prepared environment.

+3. **Sidecar Containers:**
+   - Sidecar containers are additional containers deployed alongside the main application container within the same pod.
+They share the same network and storage space.
+Sidecar containers enhance the functionality of the main application container by providing supplementary features, such as logging, monitoring, or data syncing.

+4. **Helper Containers:**
+   - Helper containers are similar to sidecar containers but are used for one-time tasks, such as performing backup operations, running cron jobs, or executing periodic tasks within the same pod.
+Once the task is complete, the helper container exits.

+5. **Ephemeral Containers:**
+   - Ephemeral containers are used for debugging purposes.
+They are temporary containers added to a running pod to troubleshoot issues or inspect the state of the system.
+Ephemeral containers provide a way to interact with the running pod without modifying its definition.

+6. **Job and CronJob Containers:**
+   - Kubernetes supports running batch processes using Job and CronJob resources.
+Jobs consist of one or more pods that run to completion, performing a specific task.
+The containers within these pods are designed to execute short-lived, non-replicated tasks.

+7. **DaemonSet Containers:**
+   - DaemonSets are used to ensure that a copy of a specific pod is running on every node in the cluster.
+The containers within DaemonSet pods are designed to provide cluster-wide services, such as log collection or monitoring agents, ensuring that every node has the necessary services running.

+8. **StatefulSet Containers:**
+   - StatefulSets are used for managing stateful applications that require stable network identities and persistent storage.
+The containers within StatefulSet pods are designed to handle stateful workloads, like databases, where maintaining unique identities and data persistence is essential.

+While there is a diversity of containers and pod types in Kubernetes, it's crucial to choose the appropriate container types based on the specific requirements of your applications and workloads.
+The flexibility provided by different container types allows you to build complex and scalable systems within the Kubernetes ecosystem.